rbisdorff/Digraph3/docSphinx/tutorial.rst

  ('v6', 'v7'): 1, ('v7', 'v6'): -1, ('v6', 'v8'): 0, ('v8', 'v6'): 0,
  ('v7', 'v7'): 0, ('v7', 'v8'): 0, ('v8', 'v7'): 0, ('v8', 'v8'): 0}

+..
+Figure:: transOrientDualGraph.png
+    :alt: transitive orientation of the dual graph
+    :width: 300 px
+    :align: center

+    Transitive orientation of the dual graph *-g*

-It is worthwhile noticing that the orientation of *g* is achieved with a single implication class, whereas the orientation of *-g* needs three implication classes.
+It is worthwhile noticing that the orientation of *g* is achieved with a *single implication class* covering all the vertices, whereas the orientation of the dual *-g* needs a decomposition into *three implication classes* marked in black, red and blue (see Fig.52).

-Let us recheck this fact by explicitely constructing transitively oriented digraph instances with the :py:func:`graphs.Graph.computeTranditivelyOrientedDigraph` method.
+Let us recheck these facts by explicitely constructing transitively oriented digraph instances with the :py:func:`graphs.Graph.computeTranditivelyOrientedDigraph` method.

 >>> og = g.computeTransitivelyOrientedDigraph(PartiallyDetermined=True)
 >>> print('Transitivity degree: %.3f' % (og.transitivityDegree))